What's in this post? Click Here...

 There is Free entry to the park and a small charge for parking.

-The house is open Free of charge, one Sunday per month and they have a food fest and live music.
+The house is open Free of charge, third Sunday per month and they have a food fest and live music.
 Check their website for dates.

 Please check their website for opening dates and times of the house and cafe.
 Please also be aware that it will be closed for visiting during a weekend in mid August for a Festival.